Esri/data-collection-android/README.md

 An open-source example app demonstrating how to use the ArcGIS platform to collect features and related records, both online and offline, using the ArcGIS Runtime SDK for Android.

 Collect your own organization's data in an app driven by the ArcGIS Web GIS information model and configured through your organization's web maps.
-We provide an example _Trees of Portland_ web map and dataset to get you started.

-_Coming summer 2019_
+_Source code for this project is coming soon_

 (In the meantime, have a look at the corresponding [iOS](https://github.com/Esri/data-collection-ios) and [.NET](https://github.com/Esri/data-collection-dotnet) applications which showcase similar patterns.)